London’s Cycling Commissionier: We All Need to Get On And Do It!11 May 2019

-A lot of the role will involve dealing with other councils in the wider London area, and convincing them to work with Transport for London and London Mayors Office to make new cycle safety schemes possible.
+A lot of the role will involve dealing with other councils in the wider London area, and convincing them to work with Transport for London and London Mayors Office to make new cycle safety schemes and accident prevention possible.
 A classic example of this has been the ditching of plans to pedestrianise Oxford Street, and run dedicated cycle routes through the West End of London.
 Westminster Council pulled the plug on it even though the safety statistics are plain that serious intervention is required to stop the average one death a year and 60 serious injuries that occur on the popular shopping street.
 In addition, Westminster Council also challenged transport for London through the courts over the planned removal of a dangerous five lane urban motorway in Swiss Cottage that would have saved even more people from being killed and injured.
 Norman said of this baffling anti-cyclist attitude by the council, “We cannot go on like this.”

 Other councils in the Greater London area have been more pro cycling, with Norman citing Waltham Forest, which published a report showing the long-term positive health effects of its cycling and walking schemes for the wider public.

 Norman cited other successes on the Part of Transport for London.
 The East West cycle superhighway to Lancaster gate has been completed, and the North South cycle superhighway to King’s Cross has almost been completed.
 In addition TfL has been working on segregated cycle lanes at Westminster Bridge and Highbury Corner.
 The organisation is publishing plans for two new roots in West and South East London, with work planned to begin between Camden and Tottenham and Hackney and the Isle of Dogs.